Ph.D. Programs in English

 Taking the Examination

 Examination questions are to be drafted by the candidate’s committee and reviewed by the Director of Graduate Studies, but the major advisor is responsible for assembling the exam.
 Candidates are not permitted to view the questions prior to the examination.
-The Graduate Program Assistant will distribute questions for written exams upon the schedule determined by the student and their committee and assist in scheduling a space for the oral exam, if applicable.
+The Graduate Office asks the major advisor to distribute questions for written exams upon the schedule determined by the student and their committee.
+The Graduate Administrator will assist in scheduling a space for the oral exam, if applicable.

-The Graduate Executive Committee strongly recommends that all candidates consult their entire Advisory Committee about their personal understanding of the examination process and expectations for each part of it — both early in the process of assembling the lists and at a later stage just prior to scheduling the examination.
+The Graduate Executive Committee strongly recommends that all candidates consult their entire Advisory Committee about their understanding of the examination process and expectations for each part of it — ideally throughout their preparations but certainly early in the process of assembling the lists and at a later stage just prior to scheduling the examination.

 The Graduate Executive Committee assumes that answers to written exams will be approximately 10-15 pages of double-spaced prose (with limited block quoting); that each essay will answer the question asked by the advisory committee, however creatively; that each essay will establish a clear argument and seek to back it up with textual evidence; and that each essay will be clearly written and appropriately revised.
 Pre-written essays are strictly forbidden.
 The candidate should pay attention to the question’s instructions regarding the number of texts they should use in their response and not consider a text in detail in more than one essay.